omarHJ/Weather-App-V2/README.md

 - Exceeding the limit returns a 429 status with the message "Too many requests.
 Please try again later."
 - Uses in-memory storage (`RateLimiterMemory`) for development.
 For production, consider using Redis for distributed rate limiting.

-### Authentication

-- Optional authentication is implemented using an internal API key.
-- The server-side API route checks for the `Authorization` header with a Bearer token matching `INTERNAL_API_KEY`.
-- The client-side code includes the `NEXT_PUBLIC_INTERNAL_API_KEY` in requests to `/api/weather`.
-- Unauthorized requests return a 401 status with the message "Unauthorized."

 ---

 ## Deployment